Akshatman/Food-Forecasting-Analysis/README.md

 # Food-Forecasting-Analysis
-This is a repository of food forecasting analysis.
+This is the repository of food forecasting analysis project.